“Come here and you will see Nerano is where the sun hides in the sea.“

 Nerano by yacht

 The best way to enjoy this area is by yacht and Nerano’s stunning beach faces onto the bay of Marina del Cantone and can be reached best by sea.
-If your charter yacht is anchored offshore, the views of the emerald-covered cliffs are enough to spend a day admiring, before heading to land to sample some Italian cuisine.
+If your yacht is anchored offshore, the views of the emerald-covered cliffs are enough to spend a day admiring, before heading to land to sample some Italian cuisine.